Sherwin Williams White Snow: Paint Color Review

 How do I know this?

 I’m not just good looks, you know (wink wink).
 When I’m learning about a paint color, the FIRST thing I do is compare it to other, similar colors (which we’ll do more of shortly).
-Sure, I could look up the scientific base of this color and nerd out on you, but I keep things pretty meat n’ potatoes around here.
+Sure, I could look up the scientific base and nerd out on you, but I keep things pretty meat n’ potatoes around here.

 Being a warm white, if you have a south-facing room or a room with warm afternoon western sunshine, White Snow can pick up a bit of this warmth and look WARMER.
-However, in north-facing light, White Snow isn’t REALLY warm enough to add balance – you need a warmer shade of white if you want a softer look in a northern room.
+However, in north-facing light, White Snow isn’t really warm enough to add balance – you need a warmer shade of white if you want a softer look in a northern room.

 Sherwin Williams Alabaster is a soft, warm white – great for a north-facing space